-Gladys Bailey OAM, Chris Bensted, Des Borgelt, John Burton, John Doyle MBE, Sable Grivell, Gwen Hughes, Audrey Lees, Max Longbottom, Lady Anne Miller, Ida Moyle, Hilda Oldfield, Margaret Pirie, Alma Smith, Noreen Stokes OAM, Jean Ward, Sir Ewen Waterman
+Gladys Bailey OAM, Chris Bensted, Des Borgelt, John Burton, John Doyle MBE, Sable Grivell, Gwen Hughes, Yvonne Hall, Audrey Lees, Max Longbottom, Lady Anne Miller, Ida Moyle, Hilda Oldfield, Margaret Pirie, Alma Smith, Noreen Stokes OAM, Jean Ward, Sir Ewen Waterman

 Robert Brown OAM (President), Wendy Barrett (Vice President), Brenda Rayner OAM (Secretary), Christopher Brown (Treasurer), Jane Burgess, Oliver Fartach-Naini, Jill Folauhola, Jeffrey Kong, Margaret Lucas, Anne Milne, Frances Norton, Viv Rusk, Ian Vayne

 Bankers: Bank SA.
 Auditor: Wendy Wills.

 Adelaide Eisteddfod Development Fund Management Committee:

 Mary Handley OAM (President), Robert Brown OAM (Secretary), Brenda Rayner OAM(Treasurer), Frances Norton (Assistant Treasurer), David Perry, Genty Stevens, Guila Tiver